go-coldbrew/go-coldbrew.github.io/patterns/Debugging.md

 ### Analyzing profiles

 The `go tool pprof` command can be  also be used analyze profiles to find the root cause of performance issues.
-For more information, please refer to the [pprof documentation](https://golang.org/pkg/net/http/pprof/) and the [diagnostics doc].
+For more information, please refer to the [pprof walkthrough] and the [diagnostics doc].

+{: .important }
+Its recommended that you go though the [pprof walkthrough] to get a better understanding of how to use the pprof.

 ### Disabling pprof endpoint